Password Door Step-by-step Tutorial

 Do not forget to click OK to confirm, so that the protection item will be saved to the current configuration and will take effect.

-Disabling protection for an individual program or all programs temporarily.
+Disabling protection for an individual program or all programs temporarily

 You can disable the protection for any program you have protected.
-First click View & Modify Protected Programs on the main window of Password Door, then select the program in the Protection manager page, click Disable.
+First click View & Modify Protected Programs on the main window of Password Door, then select the program in the Protection Manager page, click Disable.
 The protection will be disabled until you choose the same program and click Enable to enable it again.

 Clicking Deactivate Protection in the main window will disable the protection for all programs.
 You can click Activate Protection to enable the protection again.
-Note the protection will be automatically enabled after computer rebooted.
+Note that the protection will be automatically enabled after computer rebooted.

-Using advanced features.
+Using advanced features

-Password Door provides advanced features to help you to protect some programs that cannot be protected with the normal method.
+Password Door provides advanced features to help you protect some programs that cannot be protected with the normal method.

-The Enable EXE Identity by default will be selected, Password Door can protect most programs by using that feature.
+The Enable EXE Identity by default will be selected.
+Password Door can protect most programs by using that feature.
 You don't need, and it's not recommended, to disable that option.

 You can use the Filter to protect any program or even a set of programs.

-Using schedule features.
+Using schedule features

 Schedule features can be used to protect any program daily, weekly, monthly or at any time you specified.